-RESTATEMENT (SECOND) OF CONTRACTS § 359 (Am.
-Law Inst.
+RESTATEMENT (SECOND) OF CONTRACTS § 359 (AM.
+LAW INST.
 1981) ("[S]pecific performance . . . will not be ordered if damages would be adequate.").

-value.
+The findings challenge this view because the implementation of specific performance decrees is fraught with difficulties that decrease their value.
 In general, most interviewees held negative opinions about the effectiveness of specific performance awards.
 Only a few interviewees responded positively and said that their experiences with specific performances resulted in a timely and quality implementation.
-The majority, however, faced difficulties in enforcing their judgment and, in some cases, it was never fully implemented.
-The difficulties, presently described, suggest that in many cases, specific performance would tend to be under-compensatory, relative to both performance and expectation damages, thus making it not in the best interests of the promisee in all cases.
+127 The majority, however, faced difficulties in enforcing their judgment and, in some cases, it was never fully implemented.
+128 The difficulties, presently described, suggest that in many cases, specific performance would tend to be under-compensatory, relative to both performance and expectation damages, thus making it not in the best interests of the promisee in all cases.